Ralph K. Pedersen: Research

-In 2013, Pedersen conducted along with his Lebanese colleague Lucy Semaan, an underwater excavation of an anchorage site in the sea off Beirut that yielded Late Roman pottery as well as some Iron Age ceramics, and a Phoenician-era stone anchor.
+In 2013, Pedersen conducted, along with his Lebanese colleague Lucy Semaan, an underwater excavation of an anchorage site in the sea off Beirut that yielded Late Roman pottery, some Iron Age ceramics, and a Phoenician-era stone anchor.

 In 2014, Pedersen founded The Red Sea Institute for Anthropological Research, the purpose of which is to promote the scientific inquiry of the Red Sea and surrounding areas-- focusing on the subjects of anthropology, archaeology, ethnography, and history--to further our knowledge of the zone and its peoples, to bring into better understanding the intercourse between Africa and Southwestern Asia from the earliest times into the present, and to provide opportunities for research.
 The institute's intent is to create a better understanding of the dynamics of intercultural maritime connections and exchange, the involved shipbuilding and engineering technologies, maritime exploitation strategies of coastal peoples and their environmental adaptability to arid coastal zones, as well as maritime migration from the prehistoric period into the modern era.

+In 2023, Pedersen was the field director for underwater cultural heritage for the company Paleowest, contracted to the Saudi Arabian mega-project NEOM.
+This survey in the northern area of the Red Sea in Saudi Arabia resulted in the discovery of over a dozen sites containing Byzantine-era ceramics of the Aqaba amphora and costrel types, similar to one found at Black Assarca, Jeddah, Berenike in Egypt, and Aqaba among other locations around the sea.
+A few Ottoman-period sites were also found.

 In addition to his doctorate, Pedersen holds a BA in Anthropology and Linguistics from the State University of New York at Stony Brook, and an MA in Anthropology/Nautical Archaeology from Texas A&M University.
+He is also a fellow of The Explorers Club.